Table of contents:

 Anyone who wants to benefit from Airbnb hosting tools (whether an owner or guest) must first create an account on the Airbnb website.
 In doing so, there are some mandatory details to ensure that it is a real person.
 Since the profiles are rated, hospitality on Airbnb is particularly rewarding.
 Because with good service, hosts can increase their visibility and bookings.

-Here you will learn step by step how to become a host on Airbnb:
+Here you will learn step by step how to become a host and renting through Airbnb:

 Register as a host on the Airbnb website or through your Airbnb app.
-Creating your profile is free.
+Creating your profile is free and you’d only need to agree to Airbnb’s Terms and Conditions.

 Here you specify whether you’re renting out a house, a vacation rental, or a single room.
 You can also set whether it’s a standalone vacation rental or an unoccupied room in your own home.